 The encoding results of 1080p test sequences were cross checked by Sony, and the encoding results of 4K test sequences were cross checked by DJI and Qualcomm.
 The results are summarized below.
 More details can be found in the attached excel files.

+In addition to 782-frame version of Food Market 2, we also encoded the 492-frame version (Food Market 2 short).
+The 300-frame version from the original Food Market 2 video is denoted as Food Market 2 old.
+These data are also provided in Table 7